RazvanPorojan/NNJava/README.md

 # NNJava
-PoC Java implementation of a Neural Network
+PoC Java implementation of a Neural Network with configurable number of neurons and layers.